jasmeetkaur9/jasmeetkaur9.github.io/content/blog/iql/index.md

 ## Implicit Q-learning

 Offline RL involves learning from previously collected data without having access to environment interactions.
-Recall that an RL problem setting consists of a state space, action space, transition dynamics and reward function.
-A policy determines what actions to take in a given state such that an objective, called the expected return is maximised.
+Recall that an RL problem setting consists of a state space, action space, transition dynamics, and reward function.
+A policy determines what actions to take in a given state such that an objective, called the expected return, is maximised.
-Offline RL learns a policy from data collected by a behavorial policy.
-And, the goal is to enable some generalization in the new learnt policy while keeping it close to the behavorial policy for stable learning.
-This instabliity is caused how the Q-value function is learned using TD targets.
+Offline RL learns a policy from data collected by a behavioral policy.
+And, the goal is to enable some generalization in the new learnt policy while keeping it close to the behavioral policy for stable learning.
+This instability is caused by how the Q-value function is learned using TD targets.

 $$
 L(\theta) = \mathbb{E}_{(s, a, r, s') \sim D}